jamesformat/format-gatsby/src/pages/index.md

 templateKey: index-page
 title: Format Extend
 landingPageText: >-
-  Format is a small architect’s practice based in North-West London.
+  Format is a small architectural practice based in North-West London.
 Our primary experience is in private residential development, but we take on larger projects too.
 We have worked across London and the surrounding area since 2012 and undertake all work stages from concept and planning, to technical design and contract administration.

   Please call us on 020 7625 5007 or email <mailto:info@formatextend.com> to